hawqffm/HawqD2F/README.md

 Just follow the instructions on https://github.com/t-ivanov/D2F-Bench inside the virtual machine, as there is nothing different about the installation when using the docker environment.
 The only thing we have changed was in the config file later on the filetype of our generated data (we chose to use simple textfiles).
 Anything else is just as described on the github page.

-##Installing HAWQ:
+##Installing Hawq and data preparation

 For docker use the instructions on https://hub.docker.com/r/mayjojo/hawq-devel/ to install Hawq.

 Else use https://cwiki.apache.org/confluence/display/HAWQ/Build+and+Install

-Accessing Data on HDFS:
+Accessing data on HDFS:

 There are multiple ways to access data on HDFS as there are multiple protocols to use with psql and external tables.
-PXF and gphdfs should both be able to access HDFS data in its entirety, but for some undiscernable reason, both of them failed in our particular cases to work or even be recognized as an installed protocol.
+PXF and gphdfs should both be able to access HDFS data in its entirety and therefore don't need a special preparation.
+For some undiscernable reason, both of them failed in our particular cases to work or even be recognized as an installed protocol.
 If you're having issues using PXF or installing gphdfs yourself, here are the instructions on how to use gpfdist to access the generated data through your local file system (uses lots of space because the data is decompressed first):

 1. Decompress .deflate-files with: `sudo -u hdfs hdfs dfs -text /hdfs_path/to/file.deflate | sudo -u hdfs hdfs dfs -put – /hdfs_path/to/decompressed_file`